9 Heteroskedasticity

 • Experience and wages: More experienced workers have more variable wages

-However, the standard error formulas we’ve been using assume homoskedasticity.
-When this assumption is violated:
+The standard error formulas we have been using assume homoskedasticity.
+When that assumption is violated:

 • The formula \(SE(\hat{\beta}_1) = \frac{\hat{\sigma}}{\sqrt{SST_x}}\) is invalid

-• Our computed standard errors will typically be too small
+• Computed standard errors will typically be too small

 • And p-values are too small